Kaitlin Dunn Troutman

-Acquired by the IAB Tech Lab in 2018, DigiTrust is a non-profit, industry-wide collaboration of ad tech platforms and premium publishers.
-The DigiTrust solution creates a randomly-generated user token, stored within a cookie, which can be utilized by its members.
-With the deprecation of the third party cookie, DigiTrust has announced that it will continue to run for as long as third party cookies exist, but is not planning on developing an alternative solution.
-Their focus will shift towards working with groups such as W3C to come up with privacy standards that support an open web and consumer privacy.
+Acquired by the IAB Tech Lab in 2018, DigiTrust was a non-profit, industry-wide collaboration of ad tech platforms and premium publishers.
+The DigiTrust solution created a randomly-generated user token, stored within a cookie, which was utilized by its members.
+With the deprecation of the third party cookie, the IAB Tech Lab ceased operations of DigiTrust at the end of July 2020.
+Their focus has shifted towards working with groups such as W3C to come up with privacy standards that support an open web and consumer privacy.

 Advertising ID Consortium

 Founded in 2017, The Ad ID Consortium is comprised of supply-side and demand-side platforms, and in 2018 expanded its membership to marketers and publishers.
 They aim to deliver an open and standardized pool for cookie and device IDs.
 So far, the Advertising ID Consortium has not made a statement on its future plans.

 The Road Ahead